luis-sousa-pinto/bindplane-op/docs/install.md

 ```
 2. Locate `fpath` by running `echo $fpath`, there may be several listed, some may not exist, use an existing one in the next step.
 3. Run the following command to generate the zsh tab completion script.\
-`bindplanectl completion zsh ><YOUR FPATH HERE>/_bindplanectl`
+`bindplane completion zsh ><YOUR FPATH HERE>/_bindplane`
-4. Restart zsh and the bindplanectl tab completions will be available.
+4. Restart zsh and the bindplane tab completions will be available.

 ### Manual Install